Tabletop role-playing game: Early role-playing

-Dungeons & Dragons, developed in 1974 by Dave Arneson and E. Gary Gygax and published by Gygax's company, TSR, was the first commercially available role-playing game, though at the time its first printing was marketed as a niche wargaming product.
+Dungeons & Dragons, developed in 1974 by Dave Arneson and Gary Gygax and published by Gygax's company, TSR, was the first commercially available role-playing game, though at the time its first printing was marketed as a niche wargaming product.
 Gygax expected to sell about 50,000 copies total to a strictly hobbyist market.
 After establishing itself in boutique stores, it developed a strong, lasting fan base that distinguished itself from the typical wargame player base.
 By the time of its first major reprinting in 1977, Dungeons & Dragons was refocused as a role-playing game to segregate it from the typical wargame.

 One of the first original role-playing games was M. A. R. Barker's Empire of the Petal Throne, first published in 1974, the same year as Dungeons & Dragons.
 It introduced the fictional world of Tékumel, influenced by Indian, Middle-Eastern, Egyptian and Meso-American mythology.
 It also introduced the game mechanic of critical hits.
 According to creator Barker, "this simulates the 'lucky hit' on a vital organ."
 The game influenced Arneson and Gygax, who was so impressed with it that his company TSR published Empire of the Petal Throne in 1975.
 TSR published Barker's game and setting as a standalone game, rather than as a "supplement" to the original D&D rules.

-Another early game was Traveller, designed by Marc Miller and first published in 1977 by Game Designer's Workshop.
+Another early game was Traveller, designed by Marc Miller and first published in 1977 by Game Designers' Workshop.
 This was originally intended to be a system for playing generic space-opera-themed science-fiction adventures (in the same sense that Dungeons & Dragons was a system for generic fantasy adventures), but an optional setting called "the Third Imperium" that was detailed in subsequent supplements became strongly identified with the game.
 The changes in this setting over time, especially those involving "the Fifth Frontier War" as depicted in the Journal of the Travellers Aid Society, arguably constitute the first use of metaplot in a role-playing game.